img-ui/NeuroTwin-Multimodal-Learner-State-PoC/README.md

 The main disagreement occurred in the help-seeking example.

-CogAgent did not correctly interpret the Help interface and instead described an interaction with the red sphere.
+CogAgent did not correctly interpret the Help interface and instead described an correct interaction with the red sphere.

 IXC correctly detected that the learner had opened the help options.
-However, it also introduced a stronger sequential interpretation by suggesting that another incorrect selection occurred after Help was opened, which was not clearly supported by the screenshot alone.
+However, it also introduced a stronger sequential interpretation by suggesting that another incorrect selection occurred after Help was opened, which was not clearly supported by the screenshot.

 ---